Click here for a PDF version: TimothyMcMackin.pdf

 • Technical Writer: 2004-2007

-Documented a wide range of technologies and platforms in Markdown and DITA, including programming languages, distributed software, mainframe software, and cloud systems.
-Reduced average time to documentation error resolution from 8 days to 2 days.
+Documented a wide range of technologies and platforms, including programming languages, distributed software, mainframe software, mobile software, and cloud systems.

 Researched and wrote custom documents for our largest customers and for critical needs, including videos, white papers, and topology models that were tailored to customers' specific situations.
 Contributed directly to sales deals in the millions of dollars.